epsilonxe/RMUTT_09114334/lessons/02/README.md

 them, such as publishers, conference organisers or pre-print servers (e.g. arXiv), you should check what restrictions they impose.

-## Exercise

-Get yourself set up with a local LaTeX installation _or_ an account with an online LaTeX service.
-If you are using a local installation, you'll need to pick an editor too: we recommend starting with either TeXworks or TeX Shop (see above), then looking at other editors later once you know how _you_ work best with LaTeX.

-You'll be able to [run all of our other exercises in your browser](help.md), but we want to help you get working with real documents, so now is a great time to get yourself ready.

 # "More on: Working with LaTeX"
 ---